ivy-llc/ivy/docs/overview/deep_dive/function_types.rst

 to be a 2 dimensional tensor while as ivy also allows the :code:`weight` argument to be 3 dimensional.
 While achieving the objective of having superset behaviour across the backends, native functionality of frameworks should be made use of as much as possible.
 Even if a framework-specific function doesn't provide complete superset behaviour, we should still make use of the partial behaviour that it provides and then add more logic for the remaining part.
-This is explained in detail in the :ref:`Superset Behavior` section.
+This is explained in detail in the :ref:`Maximizing Usage of Native Functionality` section.
 Ivy allows this partial support with the help of the `partial_mixed_handler`_ attribute which should be added to the backend implementation with a boolean function that specifies some condition on the inputs to switch between the compositional and primary implementations.
 For example, the :code:`torch` backend implementation of :code:`linear`` looks like: